fpapado/svg-use/README.md

 wrapper component.
 We are also reducing the DOM size, since a single `use` is smaller than most icons (and involves fewer elements).

-Themeability is achieved by the themeing transform, and can often be as simple as passing down `currentColor`.
+**Themeability** is achieved by the themeing transform, and can often be as simple as passing down `currentColor`.
 The themeing is done statically, and has no runtime cost.

+The **portability** of this approach is good, because you can use the resulting SVGs directly, and not just in React.
+You could even write out the `use[href]` manually if you wanted, or create your own wrapper component, in your framework of choice.

+**Delivery** of shared libraries can be reliable, using the `new URL('path/to/svg', import.meta.url)` pattern.
+[An example with notes is provided for these cases](./examples/shared-library/README.md).

-One downside, is the lack of CORS for SVG `use`.
+One downside, is the **lack of CORS** for SVG `use[href]` references.
 This is a real issue, that can only be reliably solved at the specification level.
 However, many SVG-in-JS apply local or shared-library SVG use-cases, which are self-hosted.
 In case you use a CDN for your application assets (including JS), the default components provide functions to rewrite the URLs at runtime, to point them to a proxy.

-Delivery of shared libraries can be reliable, using the `new URL('path/to/svg', import.meta.url)` pattern.
-[An example with notes is provided for these cases](./examples/shared-library/README.md).

 All that said, there are certainly cases where inlining the SVGs is the better or simpler approach, depending on your loading patterns.
 I do not claim that